fearek/DPSMeter/README.md

 Can get player details with left click table of character name row

-option.xml and imgui.ini is user settings
+option.xml,imgui.ini,meterconfig.ini is user settings

 Q&A
 ---------------------

-Q: Can't display chinese
+Q: Can't display my language

-A: Put chinese font file to Font folder.
+A: Put font file with your language to Font folder and select it with Font Selector.

-Q: how to keep settings when upgrading to new version

-A: Copy option.xml and imgui.ini to new version folder

-Notice
+Q: How to use?

+A: Get loader from Discord (link above), all instructions are there.
 ---------------------
-You need to run dps meter before entering maze

-Also, USE AT YOUR OWN RISK

-I recommend not to talk about dps meter at in-game public chat

-If you can't open, try installing this: https://github.com/abbodi1406/vcredist/releases

 Special thanks @Nyanchii, @ga0321, @AFNGP